-To avoid this kind of confusion we will from now on never forget to include the "arbitrary constant +C" in our answer when we compute an anti-derivative.
+To avoid this kind of confusion we will from now on never forget to include the "arbitrary constant +C" in our answer when we compute an antiderivative.

-1He integrated by parts.
+&lt;sup>1He integrated by parts.

 4. Standard Integrals

 Here is a list of the standard derivatives and hence the standard integrals everyone should know.